Vault-of-Jok3r/Basic-C2/README.md

 ## Disclaimer

+For more detailed legal information, please refer to the [DISCLAIMER.md](DISCLAIMER.md)

 **Basic-C2** is provided for **educational purposes only**.
 The tool is designed to demonstrate concepts related to cybersecurity, ethical hacking, and red teaming in a controlled and legal environment.

 ### Important Notes: